 - Analysis of the ELF data

-The project is intended to analyze the data from World ELF Radiolocation Array (WERA), which was developed, installed and maintains by Krakow ELF group.
-It operates in the Extremely Low Frequency (ELF) range, which enables determining the locations and parameters of atmospheric discharges generating electromagnetic waves in the Earth-ionosphere waveguide.
-The various physical events that happens in ionosphere can be seen in ELF data in time and frequency domain.
-Such events are Terrestrial Gamma-ray Flashes (TGF), Solar Proton Events (SPE), Sudden Ionospheric Disturbances (SID) etc. The goal of this project is to analyze the signatures of such events in ELF data.
+The project is intended to the analysis of the data from the World ELF Radiolocation Array (WERA), which was developed, installed, and is maintained by the Krakow ELF group.
+It operates in the Extremely Low Frequency (ELF) range, which enables determining the locations and parameters of atmospheric discharges generating electromagnetic waves in the Earth ionosphere waveguide.
+The various physical events that happen in the ionosphere can be seen in ELF data in the time and frequency domain.
+Such events are Terrestrial Gamma-ray Flashes (TGF), Solar Proton Events (SPE), Sudden Ionospheric Disturbances (SID), etc. The goal of this project is to analyze the signatures of such events in ELF data.

-AO invites applications of students interested in carrying an astronomical research project in our observatory, supervised by the AO staff members.
-The four weeks' internships will be organized in the summer period (July-September), the time period for each project is provided in the project description.
-All successful applicants will be granted a small fellowship and a place in a student house will be provided for his/her stay, however no support will be provided for the travel expenses and health insurance.
+AO JU invites applications of students interested in carrying an astronomical research project in our Observatory, supervised by the AO staff members.
+The four-week internships will be organized in the summer period (July-September).
+Due to the current epidemic situation in Poland, the internships will be fully remote, giving the opportunity to work with a scientist on the proposed project and publish the results in prestigious scientific journals.
+No fellowships will be granted and no support will be provided for the travel expenses and health insurance.
 AO will accept up to 4 students for these internships.
-AO will sign a formal agreements with these students on providing them financial support and accommodation for the internship period.
+AO will sign a formal agreements with these students.

 Applications will be accepted from students of astronomy, physics, and other studies providing a solid knowledge of physics and mathematics.
 Eligible for application are only students who will finish before the time of the internship their second or higher year of study.
 Students from all countries of the world can submit application.

 Please visit our www page for recent updates or contact: ISSIsecretary [at] oa.uj.edu.pl if you have any questions.